All the Bad Stuff on One Page

 Yeah, this is painfully obvious to 99 percent of you, but we DO get emails...

 We work constantly to find the best routes, but if there is a pot-hole or a nasty bit of uneven pavement, it is up to you to work around it.
-We often get frantic screaming phone calls on ride day at our headquarters: “THERE’S A HUGE POTHOLE AT MILE 23.4!”
+We often get frantic screaming phone calls: “THERE’S A HUGE POTHOLE AT MILE 23.4!”
 We understand your concern but there is remarkably little we can do about this on ride day.
 (Our personal paving machine and steamroller are both still in the shop, waiting for spare parts.)

-The only time we cancel the ride is if the weather is so bad that we believe that your life would be in danger out on the route.
+The only time we cancel pedaling for the day is if the weather is so bad that we believe that your life would be in danger out on the route.
 (Lightning, tsunami...)
 We do not issue refunds if we have to cancel the ride.
 (Why?
 See above under Our Incredibly Unfair Refund Policy).
-Please consider travel insurance
+Please consider travel insurance.

 We don’t serve bottled water.
 Ever. .